IEC 60904-9:2020 Standard for Solar Simulators

 Summary of Solar Simulator Comparison from 400 nm – 1100 nm

-These 2 new metrics of Spectral Coverage and Spectral Deviation provide valuable and necessary tools for comparing and evaluating Class A/A+ solar simulators.
+These two new metrics of Spectral Coverage and Spectral Deviation provide valuable and necessary tools for comparing and evaluating Class A/A+ solar simulators.

 As the solar simulator field develops in the coming years, it will be possible to evaluate simulators against the Class A+ requirements in the broader 300 nm – 1200 nm range.